vackosar/vackosar.github.io/_posts/2020-08-21-Brutalist-and-Modernist-Architectures-Collide-at-Sunshine-Plaza-in-Prague.md

 ---
 layout: post
-title: "Brutalist and Modernist Architectures Collide at Sunshine Plaza in Prague"
+title: "Brutalist and Modernist Architectures Collide at Sunshine Plaza"
 date: 2020-08-22
 categories: art
 description: Take a tour of the surprising merge of a modern and soviet era design on a Prague's public square with this photo album.
 image: /images/sunshine-plaza/IMG_20200821_081140.jpg
+last_modified_at: 2022-06-06
 permalink: /:categories/:title
 redirect_from:
 - /ml/Brutalist-and-Modernist-Architectures-Collide-at-Sunshine-Plaza-in-Prague